Sofia (Battle Arena Toshinden): Critical reception

-In contrast, Electronic Gaming Monthly used her as an example of how female characters in video games were often sexualized for the sake of marketing, and how such painted an image of the video game industry as male-dominated.
-Meanwhile, Honest Gamers writer Joseph Shaffer felt that she was the only standout character of Toshindens cast, which he felt spoke poorly of the quality of them as a whole when a "sexual selling point" was the standout.
+Later commentary was more negative, with Honest Gamers writer Joseph Shaffer in a retrospective of the series stating he felt that she was the only standout character of Toshindens cast, which he felt spoke poorly of the quality of them as a whole when a "sexual selling point" was the standout.
 Todd Ciolek in an article for Topless Robot considered her a stereotype that presented Russian women as "either babushka-wearing hags or icy blondes armed with predatory sex drives and cackling disdain", and in an article for Anime News Network emphasized that the Toshinden series was better off distancing itself from its old cast, particularly Sofia.
+Mark B. of Diehard GameFan stated that Sofia was one of the few memorable aspects from the series, due to an overtly sexualized design that was "pandering to young boys everywhere".
+He felt, however, that the character's relevance had faded, as in 2010 he had "seen more huge chested females in fighting games in the past ten years than a chiropractor in California".